-4.1 Available Subsurface Investigations
+2.1 Available Subsurface Investigations

-At the time of these analyses, subsurface soil investigations completed near the facility sites included twenty-six (26) CPT soundings with shear wave velocity (V_s) measurements, complemented by forty-nine (49) soil borings and nine (9) well completion reports.
+At the time of these analyses, subsurface soil investigations completed near the facility sites included twenty-six (26) CPT soundings with shear wave velocity ( $V_s$ ) measurements, complemented by forty-nine (49) soil borings and nine (9) well completion reports.
 Soil borings and CPT soundings completed as part of the California WaterFix and Delta Habitat Conservation and Conveyance Program were also reviewed where available.
 Figure 1 shows the approximate locations of these soil investigations and the respective Project facility locations.

-4.2 Soil Profiles
+2.2 Soil Profiles

 Data from the available soil investigations were reviewed and used to develop idealized soil profiles at each facility site.
-Shear wave velocity (V_s) measurements from CPTs and soil borings were generally available to a depth of 100 feet below the existing ground surface (bgs) and were used at all the sites, except at the Bethany Reservoir Pumping Plant, where V_s had to be estimated from corrected blow counts.
-The measured V_s values at each site location were used to assign V_s values to the soil layers within the idealized soil profile for analysis.
-The idealized soil profiles and assigned soil dynamic properties for each of the fifteen (15) sites are discussed in Section 5 below.
+Shear wave velocity ( $V_s$ ) measurements from CPTs and soil borings were generally available to a depth of 100 feet below the existing ground surface (bgs) and were used at all the sites, except at the Bethany Reservoir Pumping Plant, where $V_s$ had to be estimated from corrected blow counts.
+The measured $V_s$ values at each site location were used to assign $V_s$ values to the soil layers within the idealized soil profile for analysis.
+The idealized soil profiles and assigned soil dynamic properties for each of the nine (9) sites are discussed in Section 5 below.

-Based on the available data, the idealized soil profiles generally consist of alternating layers of coarse- to fine-grained sediments, with V_s values ranging from 500 feet per second (ft/s) to 1,200 ft/s.
-Thin surficial layers of organic rich soils (peats), with V_s as low as 400 ft/s, were encountered overlying high-plasticity clays at some of the sites.
-Aside from the Bethany Reservoir Alternative and South Delta Facility sites, the Project site is relatively level and ranges in elevation from about -20 to 20 feet.
+Based on the available data, the idealized soil profiles generally consist of alternating layers of coarse- to fine-grained sediments, with $V_s$ values ranging from 500 feet per second (ft/s) to 1,200 ft/s.
+Thin surficial layers of organic rich soils (peats), with $V_s$ as low as 400 ft/s, were encountered overlying high-plasticity clays at some of the sites.

-4.3 Groundwater
+2.3 Groundwater

-Groundwater depths observed during drilling near the proposed facility sites ranged from 5 to 40 feet bgs.
+Groundwater depths observed during drilling near the selected facility sites ranged from 5 to 40 feet bgs.

-5. One-Dimensional Site Response Analysis
+3. One-Dimensional Site Response Analysis

-Table 1 summarizes the sites at which the 1-D site response analyses were performed.
-The development of Maximum Design Earthquake (MDE) and Maximum Considered Earthquake (MCE) response spectra are detailed in Attachments 1 through 3 and Attachment 4, respectively.
-The last column of the table lists the V_s values, and their corresponding elevations, assigned to the half-space in the site response model.
-The V_s values are the time-averaged shear-wave velocities (in the top 30 m) used to develop the reference ground motions (see Attachments 1 through 3).
-The half-space elevations were determined from the top elevations of the Modesto or Riverbank Formations (see Table 1 of Attachment 1 for more information), adjusted using the measured V_s profile at each site.
-All analyses were performed for the MDE or MCE depending on the nature of the planned facility, as defined in the Seismic Design and Geohazard Evaluation Criteria memo (DCA, 2021a).
+Table 1 summarizes the facility sites along the Project at which the 1-D site response analyses were performed.
+The development of Maximum Design Earthquake (MDE) and Maximum Considered Earthquake (MCE) response spectra at the reference depths are detailed in Attachments 1 and 2, respectively.
+The last column of the table lists the $V_s$ values, and their corresponding elevations, assigned to the half-space in the site response model.
+The $V_s$ values are the time-averaged shear-wave velocities (in the top 30 m) used to develop the reference ground motions (see Attachment 1).
+The half-space elevations were determined from the top elevations of the Modesto or Riverbank Formations (see Table 1 of Attachment 1 for more information), adjusted using the measured $V_s$ profile at each site.
+All analyses were performed for the MDE or MCE depending on the nature of the planned facility, as defined in the CER Appendix G1 Concept Seismic Design and Geohazard Criteria.